The WHY Behind Effective Sales Coaching & Why Managers Don't Do It

 #1: “Don’t Understand the Benefits of Sales Coaching”

-As compelling as industry data is, it’s clearly not enough to prove the impact of this method.
+As compelling as industry data is, it’s not enough to prove the impact of this method.
 Sales managers need to understand why coaching has such a high ROI.

 As a starting point, let’s define sales coaching clearly.

 #2: “Don’t Feel They Have Enough Time”

-Sales managers work extremely long hours.
-Especially when you take into account business travel, preparing forecasts, and attending internal meetings.
+Sales managers work incredibly long hours.
+Especially when considering business travel, preparing forecasts, and attending internal meetings.

-In most cases, however, a significant amount of their time is spent on their role as chief problem-solver as opposed to sales-enabler.
+In most cases, however, much of their time is spent on their role as chief problem-solver instead of sales-enabler.
 Throughout their days, they find themselves responding to sales reps' requests for assistance to resolve client issues and opportunities.

-While this may have great short-term benefit in terms of closing more business, it undermines what should be their longer-term objective, which is to help their sales reps learn to solve many of these problems on their own.
+While this may have significant short-term benefits in terms of closing more business, it undermines their longer-term objective—which is to help their sales reps learn to solve many of these problems on their own.

-As an example, a sales manager may be able to tell a sales rep what he or she should do to advance a stuck opportunity.
-In doing so, however, that manager is losing a different opportunity: Having the sales rep explain what he or she thinks are the best options, considering other options, and discussing how to best proceed given the alternatives.
+As an example, a sales manager may be able to tell a sales rep what they should do to advance a stuck opportunity.
+In doing so, however, that manager is losing a different opportunity: Having the sales rep explain what they think are the best options, considering other options, and discussing how to best proceed given the alternatives.

 While coaching will require more of the sales manager’s time in the short term, it ultimately leads to a more productive, empowered, and motivated sales team.
 In turn, that frees up the sales manager’s time.

 #3: “Hurting Sales Rep’s Confidence”

-This is a legitimate concern if their company lacks a coaching culture and uses coaching as a way to critique bottom performers.
+This is a legitimate concern if their company lacks a coaching culture and uses coaching to critique bottom performers.

-First and foremost, coaching needs to be seen as genuinely helpful and focused on sales rep development.
+First, coaching must be seen as genuinely helpful and focused on sales rep development.
 Secondly, coaching is rarely successful with reps who have a history of poor performance.
 Instead, sales coaching is best focused on middle and even higher-performing reps who have the capacity and desire to improve.
-The following chart illustrates where coaching can have the greatest impact and where other management actions are required.
+The following chart illustrates when sales coaching is most effective and where other management actions are required.